Pythonity/icon-font-to-png/README.md

 You can use `IconFont` (and `FontAwesomeDownloader`/`OcticonsDownloader` for that matter) directly inside your Python project.
-There's no documentation as of now, but the code is commented and *should* be pretty straightforward to use, but feel free to ask me if anything is unclear.
+There's no documentation as of now, but the code is commented and *should* be pretty straightforward to use.

+But feel free to ask me if anything is unclear.

 ## Tests
 Package was tested with `tox` on Python 2.7 and Python 3.4 (see `tox.ini`).